christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 #### Configuration Management Standard
  - *Structure:* Must be utilized and must be a centralized softare server solution, like Git or another version management system.
- - *Format:* Git
+ - *Format:* Markdown document with template in central repository, use pandoc for transformation with other formats.
  - *Methods of work implementation:*  Performed with branch, trunk, tag strategy.
-Peformed minimally every few hours.
+Code changes are every few hours, server configuration changes are at change.
- - *Project Artifact Location:* central location, hosted by server.
+ - *Project Artifact Location:* Central location, must be a repository.
+System Administrators have first priority with Technical Lead providing support.
  - *Periodicity of Update:* Performed no less than every few hours on your branch and pushed to the central server (upstream).
  - *Comments:* None
  - *Standard:* [Configuration Management Standard](./Template_006_ConfigurationManagementStandard.md)